fulcrologic/fulcro-inspect/README.md

 you need to have your application configured with a different preload that knows how to connect.

-You will need to add `socket.io-client` to your `package.json` when building with shadow-cljs.
+You will need to add `socket.io-client` (VERSION 1.7.4) to your `package.json` when building with shadow-cljs.
 If you're not using shadow-cljs you'll need to require the cljsjs version of that library.

+IMPORTANT: The electron app is built with socket.io version 1.7.4 (as of the latest electron release) because of bugs/issues in the 2.x series.
+You should use a matching client version in your package.json when using the websocket preload.

 Then make sure you add this preload to your preloads: